nus-cs2103-AY2324S1/tp/docs/2101UserGuide.md

 ### View commands
-In CCACommander, you can quickly change the view to fit your current use case, be it to check for the enrolment of an event, filtering for a member and more!
+In CCACommander, you can quickly change the view to fit your current use case, be it to check for the enrolment of an event, searching for a member and more!

 #### View Events of Member : `viewMember`